Superraptor/AOKO/README.md

 ## License

 This project is currently bound by the Apache 2.0 License.
-All mapped ontologies within AOKO are within Creative Commons, but my require separate requirements.
+All mapped ontologies within AOKO are within Creative Commons, but may require separate requirements.
 Please check with their respective creators before utilizing.

 ## Acknowledgments